vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD06_LAB_MANUAL.md

 #### Task 2: Add a cloud project to the solution

-1. Add a new cloud service project with an Azure web role for the **Companion.Host** project:
+1. Add a new cloud service project with an Azure web role for the **BlueYonder.Companion.Host** project:

     a.
-Right-click the **BlueYonder.Companion.Host** projectand select **Add Windows Azure Cloud Service Project**.
+Right-click the **BlueYonder.Companion.Host** project and select **Add Windows Azure Cloud Service Project**.
     b.
 Verify that the cloud project contains a web role named **BlueYonder.Companion.Host.Azure**.